maschinenstadt/kekse.biz/README.md

 you also can't change the template(s) itself, whose job is also to provide my navigation (to select any of my "./pages").

+## Remark
+The name of the '.html' files is used for my '?page:(name)' query string.
+If you include a <Space> (\32), it will be encoded as <Underline> ('_') in the query string.

+Additionally, the '.desc.html' files are the 'abstract', a little info box on top of the pages.
+They just describe what the visitor can expect of one of these pages.

 ### Copyright
 Copyright (c) maschinenstadt (Sebastian Kucharczyk <kuchen@kekse.biz>)